jzahorec/twitch-polls/README.md

 - A number is only counted when the message starts with that number (optionally followed by a space and arbitrary other text).
 - A user can change their vote to another number by inputting another valid number
 - With inputting 0 the user can withdraw their vote

+## Advanced Setups

+### Running Local Development Server

+1. Fetch the codebase with git.
+2. Within the codebase folder run `npm install` to install all necessary dev packages.
+3. With `npm start` you open up a dev server under `http://localhost:3000`.
+4. Make sure you follow the instructions under [Integration into OBS](#integration-into-obs) on how to user that URL.

+### Running On a Web Server

+#### Downloading Pre-built Code

+You can download the pre-built code from the GitHub repository directly.
+The `build` folder should contain all the files that need to be served from a web server.

+Go to _Releases_ and pick the latest version and download the source code under _Assets_.
+Take the source code from the `build` folder and serve it from a server.

+Make sure you follow the instructions under [Integration into OBS](#integration-into-obs) on how to user that URL.

+#### Building the Code Yourself

+1. Fetch the codebase with git.
+2. Within the codebase folder run `npm install` to install all necessary dev packages.
+3. With `npm run build` the code is built into the `build` folder, which can then be served by any web server or service that serves static files.
+4. Make sure you follow the instructions under [Integration into OBS](#integration-into-obs) on how to user that URL.